 International regulation requires you do your due diligence before making donations.
-Here’s what you need to do to protect your reputation, stay out of jail, and keep your compliance department happy.
+Here’s what you need to do to protect your reputation and keep your compliance department happy.

 A pharmaceutical company was fined a large penalty for donating to a Polish foundation.
 Why?
 The foundation’s president was also a government official in charge of purchasing for the nation’s health system.
 The charitable gift was meant to induce the official to choose the pharmaceutical company’s product, which is prohibited under the U.S. Foreign Corrupt Practices Act (FCPA).